 Ok, I’m cheating.
-John Pennekamp is about 2 hours north of Key West — but you MUST make a stop here going in or coming out of Key West!
+John Pennekamp is about 2 hours north of Key West — but you MUST make a stop here going in or coming out of South Florida!
 On hiatus as they recovered from Hurricane Irma, it is back in full swing.
 It’s worth at least a day trip.

 Established in 1963, John Pennekamp was the first undersea park in the US, covering about 178 nautical square miles of coral reefs, seagrass beds, and mangrove swamps.